mattgemmell/Calendar/README.markdown

 Partly for fun, and partly because the output from `cal` was too inflexible (and visually cramped) for my taste.
 I also really wanted the ability to highlight the current day, week, and/or month, and to generate an HTML version of the calendar if necessary.

 I know there are presumably a million such scripts.
-Now there's a million and one.
+Now there are a million and one.

 ## Can you provide support?